Universal system of human rights protection

 Protocol to the International Covenant on Economic, Social and Cultural Rights

-The protocol was adopted unanimouslyunanimouslyunanimously by the UN General Assembly.
+The protocol was adopted unanimouslyunanimously by the UN General Assembly.
 On its basis, individuals have the option of submitting notifications about violations of rights and freedoms enshrined in the covenant.
 The protocol was open for signature for the states‑parties to the pact on December 8, 2008, and entered into force on May 5, 2013.
 Only 11 countries have ratified it.
 At present, Poland is not in this circle.

 The Convention on the Rights of the Child was adopted by the UN General Assembly on November 20, 1989, and entered into force in 1990.
 So far, it has been approved by 193 countries - it is a document on the issue of human rights that has the largest number of ratifications.
 Poland signed the Convention on the Rights of the Child on January 7, 1991.
 It is worth noting that Poland was the initiator of the creation of this convention.
 The document states that every child under the age of 18 is a child, and it contains rules for dealing with children, a catalogue of their rights and freedoms.
 The provisions contained in the Convention on the Rights of the Child are the basis for the activities of UNICEF, a humanitarian organization that is part of the UN system.

 The Convention incorporates the whole spectrum of human rights - civil, political, economic, social and cultural - and sets out the specific ways these rights should be ensured for children and young people.
-The Convention recognises that children have the same human rights as adults, while also needing special protection due to their vulnerabilityvulnerabilityvulnerability.
+The Convention recognises that children have the same human rights as adults, while also needing special protection due to their vulnerabilityvulnerability.

 The Committee on the Rights of the Child stands guard over the observance of the rights guaranteed in the Convention.